How can I help?

 Finished list section

-You can organise your reading list by moving items (i.e. resources, text and paragraphs) to structure your reading list.
+You can organise your online Reading List by moving items (i.e. resources, text and paragraphs) to structure your reading list.

 a.
 To move an item, go to the arrow icon located next to the item on the right hand side of the screen, and click and drag the item to the desired place.